Bev Priestman relishes her journey from working-class England to the Olympic stage | CBC Sports

 Youngest coach at women's tournament

 Priestman is by far the youngest head coach in the women's tournament in Tokyo.
-Some of her contemporaries have more extensive resumes.
-Brazil coach Pia Sundhage, 61, won a pair of gold medals when she was in charge of the United States, and earned a silver with her native Sweden.
+Some of her contemporaries have more extensive resumés.
+Brazil coach Pia Sundhage, 61, won a pair of gold medals when she was in charge of the team from the United States and earned a silver with her native Sweden.

 But Priestman isn't a coaching neophyte, despite her age.

-Don't be fooled by her affable nature, slight frame and mellifluous voice.
-This is a woman who has always had her eye on the prize, and Priestman makes no apologies for wanting to take Canada to the next level, even though she inherited a side that won back-to-back Olympic bronze medals.
-At her introductory press conference as Canadian coach, rather than temper expectations, Priestman laid down a big marker for her squad at the Tokyo Games.
+Don't be fooled by Priestman's affable nature, slight frame and mellifluous voice.
+This is a woman who has always had her eye on the prize, and she makes no apologies for wanting to take Canada to the next level — even though she inherited a side that won back-to-back Olympic bronze medals.
+At her introductory news conference as Canadian coach, rather than temper expectations, Priestman laid down a big marker for her squad at the Tokyo Games.

-Looking back on that statement, Priestman concedes that it came across like she'd be disappointed with another third-place finish.
+Looking back on that statement, Priestman concedes that it came across as though she'd be disappointed with another third-place finish.
 For the record, she wouldn't be.
 Still ...

-"For me, I felt the group needed another push, and to change the colour of the medal you have to do things and ask more things of people that haven't been asked before.
+"For me, I felt the group needed another push — and to change the colour of the medal. you have to do things and ask more things of people that haven't been asked before.
 That's been the challenge with this group, to take the shackles off, and say 'Let's go!'
-Personally, I think we can do this.
+Personally, I think we can do this," Priestman said.

 "It's a big ask, but I do believe if all the jigsaw pieces are right and we keep it simple and maximize the strengths of our players, on our day Canada can compete against the best teams in the world.
 It's about dreaming big and pushing players to limits they haven't reached before."